meza/agent-docs/CodeQuality.md

 When behavior must vary—due to randomness, time, or external factors—this is explicit in the interface.
 The sources of variation are visible and can be controlled for testing.

+#### Avoid Temporal Coupling

+When correctness depends on doing things in a particular order, the system has hidden state transitions.
+This creates invalid intermediate states, race-prone behavior, and brittle tests that over-specify sequencing.
+It burdens reviewers and maintainers with remembering an implicit protocol.

+State transitions are explicit.
+Valid states are encoded in structure, sequences are collapsed into single operations where possible, and required preconditions fail fast.

 ### Testing Philosophy

 #### Tests Map to Behavior

 Each significant behavior has at least one test that would fail if the behavior changed.
 Tests document what the code promises.
 The connection between behavior and test is traceable.

+#### Tests Avoid Duplication

+Test duplication across packages is often a design smell.
+When the same condition or rule is asserted repeatedly in many files, it usually means shared behavior is scattered across the codebase.

+Prefer extracting the behavior into a shared helper or clearer API and verifying it once at the right boundary.
+This reduces test noise, preserves readability, and avoids shotgun-surgery updates when the rule changes.
+Do not over-abstract: extract only when the rule is truly shared and stable; otherwise keep tests local and tolerate small duplication.

+Widespread test duplication is a symptom, not a goal.
+When tests are forced to re-state the same rule in many places, the problem is usually that the behavior lacks a single, readable owner.

 #### Tests Precede Implementation